 ICBC does not have to pay TTDs when EI is available because Part VII benefits are considered “secondary” coverage.
 In other words, you only go to ICBC if you have no other coverage.
 The same applies if you have disability payments coming through a private insurer or your work.

-The amount of TTDs is capped at a maximum of $300/week (unless the injured person was fortunate enough to have bought the optional Part VII coverage), and is calculated at 75% of the injured person’s average weekly earnings in the 52 weeks before the accident.
-For a student or someone who has not worked full-time in the year before the accident, this formula can result either in not being entitled to TTDs or only being entitled to very modest TTDs.
+Unless the claimant purchased additional optional coverage, TTDs are calculated at 75% of the claimant’s average weekly earnings in the 52 weeks prior to the accident, up to a maximum of $300/week.
 Of note, this maximum figure has been in place for well over a decade and has not been adjusted for inflation so it is obviously inadequate for most claimants.

 If the injured person has other wage disability coverage, TTDs can still be obtained, provided the total amount received is not greater than 75% of the average weekly earnings in the year before the accident.
 If the private plan provided payment of 2/3 of the lost income, TTDs can be used to top up the total benefits received to 75%.